Check out our Nicolas Cage photo gallery.

 A busy 2009 saw Cage in Knowing and Bad Lieutenant: Port of Call New Orleans and lending his voice to Astro Boy and G-Force.

 As time progresses, we'll have more info about Nicolas Cage here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.